-Glass surfaces are usually slick and transparent but that can get boring to look at after a while.
+Glass surfaces are slick and transparent, but that can get boring to look at after a while.
 So to add beauty, can you spray paint glass?

-You can spray paint glass as long as the glass surface is dirt-free and you spray light coats.
-Also, you should ensure that the spray paint you have can be used on glass material.
-This is because some spray paints will not stick to glass properly particularly spray paints with high oil content.
+You can spray paint glass if the glass surface is clean and apply light coats.
+However, you must use spray paint that is made for glass material.
+That’s because some spray paint won’t stick to glass, especially spray paint with oil content.

-However, don’t expect the spray paint to last very long on the glass.
+However, spray paint doesn’t last long on the glass.
 At best, spray paints last about 18 months on glass before the finish starts to chip and fade.
 So if you plan on spray painting glass, it’s advised to spray glass surfaces that wouldn’t see much use.

 But that’s not all.
 There is more to know about spray painting glass so let’s get to it.

-Spray paints do stick to glass but not very well.
-This is because glass surfaces are slick and impermeable.
-This means that glass is a non-porous material and as such, it allows nothing to pass through or penetrate it.
+Spray paints stick to glass, but not very well.
+That’s because the glass surfaces are slick and impermeable.
+This means that glass is a non-porous material and doesn’t allow anything to pass through or penetrate.

-If the glass surface is dusty or filthy, the paint will not stay on the glass.
-Instead, the paint will stay on the dust nibs or dirt on the glass and this will not make the paint stick properly.
-So to make the paint stick better, ensure the glass is clean.
+You must clean the glass surface because if it’s dusty or filthy, the paint won’t stay on glass.
+Instead, the paint will stay on the dust nibs or dirt on the glass and won’t stick.
+So to make the paint stick better, you must clean the glass.

 How To Spray Paint Glass?

-Spray painting glass is an easy task.
-But, it can easily produce a poor finish if enough prep work isn’t done first.
-So before you can spray paint glass, you’ll need to prep the glass and you’ll need a few tools and supplies to do that:
+You can mess up the panting project if you don’t do enough prep work.
+So before you can spray paint glass, you must prep the glass, and you’ll need a few tools and supplies to do that: